Shennong Bencaojing

 Shennong Bencaojing (also Classic of the Materia Medica or Shen-nong's Herbal Classics and Shen-nung Pen-tsao Ching; 神農本草經) is a Chinese book on agriculture and medicinal plants, traditionally attributed to Shennong.
-Researchers believe the text is a compilation of oral traditions, written between about 206 BC and 220 AD.
+Researchers believe the text is a compilation of oral traditions, written between the first and second centuries AD.
 The original text no longer exists, but is said to have been composed of three volumes containing 365 entries on medicaments and their description.